 By depositing data prior to the publication of a manuscript, a permanent link can be made to and from the published paper.
-Ecological Archives can be used for this purpose, but only if the material is submitted with the original submission, so that it undergoes review.
+Wiley Online Library can be used for this purpose, but only if the material is submitted with the original submission, so that it undergoes review.
 Data can be deposited in other depositories following acceptance and prior to publication.

 Authors are strongly encouraged to deposit the data underlying their manuscripts in the Dryad data repository, which provides a flexible platform for a wide variety of digital data.
 Other permanent depositories include GenBank for DNA sequences, ORNL-DAAC for biogeochemical data, Knowledge Network for Biocomplexity: KNB and the LTER Data Portal, as well as institutional repositories such as that at the University of Illinois.

 Advantages of depositing data in in a permanent repository include:

 * Visibility: Making your data available online (and linking it to the publication) provides a new pathway for others to learn about your work

 * Citability: all data you deposit will receive a persistent, resolvable, identifier that can be used in a citation as well as listed on your CV

 * Workload reduction: if you receive individual requests for data, you can simply direct them to files in the archive